sadoyan/puypuy/README.md

 It uses REST and Pickle protocols with bulk uploads to talk to endpoints, so make sure your endpoint i configured properly.

-Main idea behind OddEye Agent is simplicity and less as possible dependencies, it is tested on Debian and Ubuntu systems, but should work on any Linux system.
+Main idea behind PuyPuyis simplicity and less as possible dependencies, it is tested on Debian and Ubuntu systems, but should work on any Linux system.

-To install OddEye Agent just clone our repository.
+To install PuyPuyjust clone our repository.
 Base program requires only pycurl as external dependency.
 On Debian/Ubuntu you can install it via apt-get

     apt-get install python3-pycurl